 Grades and Quality Points.
-The authority to determine grades rests with the teacher of the course.
-Quality points (on a 4.00 scale) are assigned to each letter grade (A-F) for use in computing a student's grade-point average (GPA).
+The right to assign grades rests with the teacher of the course.
+Quality points (on a 4.00 scale) are given to each letter grade (A-F) for use in figuring a student's grade-point average (GPA).
 The GPA is the average number of quality points earned per credit hour in all courses which are assigned grades A-F.